brandon-rhodes/pycon-sql-tutorial/exercises.rst

 ..
 SELECT COUNT(*) FROM movie WHERE for_video = 0;
    SELECT COUNT(*) FROM movie WHERE for_video = 1;

-d. … what, specifically, about movies with “Yoga” in their title?
+d. … what about movies with “Yoga” in their title?

 ..
 SELECT COUNT(*) FROM movie WHERE title LIKE '%yoga%' AND for_video = 0;
    SELECT COUNT(*) FROM movie WHERE title LIKE '%yoga%' AND for_video = 1;